hpc/pavilion2/docs/README.txt

      6) At this point you should have at least two files in this directory.
 The default one (the exact name IS important) and your new one (this name is NOT important, but should end with ".yaml").

-  - Type "pth view_test_suite ./my-test-config-suite.yaml" to see how your new test suite file is "folded" with the default file.
+  - Type "pav view_test_suite ./my-test-config-suite.yaml" to see how your new test suite file is "folded" with the default file.
 Add as may test stanzas as needed.

-  - Type "pth run_test_suite ./my-test-config_suite.yaml" to run each test in the test suite.
+  - Type "pav run_test_suite ./my-test-config_suite.yaml" to run each test in the test suite.
     Hint: making sure your jobs/tests work without Pavilion will save you time debugging problems.

-  - Type "pth get_results -ts ./my-test-config_suite.yaml" to view your results.
+  - Type "pav get_results -ts ./my-test-config_suite.yaml" to view your results.
 Notice the i, p, and f flags for this command.
 There are very helpful if you want to see where the actual result data resides.